In this SOG backpack review, I will dive into all the important details of the SOG Opord to give you an honest review you can trust.

 - Several pockets

 This backpack, like many other quality backpacks, is made from high-quality 500-denier polyester.
 This material is meant to add additional strength and support without a bulky look.
-The zippers were also constructed of durable polyester and steel.
+The zipper is constructed of durable polyester and steel.

-This has padded shoulder straps and several security fasteners for just the right fit and proper weight distribution for zero strain.
-This is crucial for wearing backpacks for an extended period of time.
-There are also bottom lashing straps for additional comfort.
+This is crucial for wearing everyday carry backpacks for an extended period of time.
+There are also a hip belt for additional comfort.

 There is one thing I didn’t like.
-The back doesn’t ventilate extremely well, so I got a little overheated every once in a while.
+The pack doesn’t ventilate extremely well on the back, so I got a little overheated every once in a while outdoors.

 SOG was named in honor of the U.S. Special Ops that fought in Vietnam.
 All of their products were designed to be tough.
-This bag is made from 500-denier polyester, which is one of the toughest materials for bags.
+This EDC bag is made from 500-denier polyester, which is one of the toughest materials for a tactical bag.
+This bag can handle heavy loads with ease.

-One day I actually left it out in the snow, and nothing happened, not water got leaked in, and the exterior was just a little damp.
+In fact, one day I left it out in the snow, and nothing happened, no water got leaked in, and the exterior was just a little damp.
 Overall, I’m happy with the durability, especially for its price.
-Even if you somehow break it, there is a lifetime warranty for this bag.
+Even if you somehow break it, there is a lifetime warranty for this pack.

 To add on, these have side compartments meant to hold hydration packs and velcro for anything essential you may want to put there.
-I liked how everything was easy to access and the organization was decent.
+I liked how everything was easy to access and the organization was top notch.

 SOG Specialty Knives started making knives for U.S. special ops units during the Vietnam war.
 That later inspired the founder, Spencer Frazer to design new equipment.
 Now, SOG strives to make the highest quality equipment for the lowest price.